 Honey is one of the best remedies for a dry cough due to its natural antibacterial and anti-inflammatory properties.
 Coating the throat helps alleviate coughing pain and irritation.
-Try taking a tablespoon of raw honey or mixing it with warm water or herbal tea for further relief.
+Try taking a tablespoon of raw honey or mixing it with warm water or herbal tea for relief.

 A natural decongestant and cough suppressant, peppermint includes menthol.
 Drinking peppermint tea or inhaling peppermint steam can provide instant relief from throat irritation and coughing fits.